tornede/py_experimenter/README.md

 If no data type is explicitly specified, `VARCHAR(255)` is used.

 ####CUSTOM
-In the last section you can define your own configurations.
+In the last (optional) section you can define your own configurations.
 These are passed to the function to be executed, where they can then be used.
 ```
 [CUSTOM]
 custom.setting1=<value>